 How will the changes impact drivers?

-- If you have an at-fault crash while driving a fleet vehicle on or after January 1, 2020, that crash may follow you and impact your personal and non-fleet commercial insurance.
+Moving forward, if you have an at-fault crash while driving a fleet vehicle, that crash will not impact your personal and non-fleet commercial insurance.

 How does the rate class impact me if I’m in a crash?

 Rate class will not impact fleet drivers if they're involved in a crash.
 It will only apply if an at-fault crash occurs in a non-fleet vehicle.